Icehawk78/Kardashev/Rules_pictures.md

 On your move action, if your fleet enters a tile occupied by another player’s fleet and/or colony, you attack.

-                              ATTACK PICTURE- win & lose example To win an attack, you must have a higher offensive strength than their defensive strength (a tie goes to the defender). **Fleet** and **colony** strength is equal to their level, plus any modifiers gained from technology.
+                              ATTACK PICTURE- win & lose example To win an attack, you must have a higher offensive strength than their defensive strength (a tie goes to the defender).
+Fleet and colon* strength is equal to their level, plus any modifiers gained from technology.

 **_Supporting:_**
-You may spend 1⚛ to support per adjacent active **fleet**.
+You may spend 1⚛ to support per adjacent active fleet.
 Supports add their level to your strength.
 You may support on your turn as part of the attack, or spend the required ⚛ as defense if attacked.
-Supporting **fleets** do not move tiles.
+Supporting fleets do not move tiles.

-On a successful attack, you take over by replacing their **colonies** with yours.
-Their lost **colonies** go back into their supply.
+On a successful attack, you take over by replacing their colonies with yours.
+Their lost colonies go back into their supply.

-If a defensive **fleet** was on the attacked tile, it is destroyed and returned to their supply.
+If a defensive fleet was on the attacked tile, it is destroyed and returned to their supply.

-On a failed attack, your offensive **fleet** retreats, and is pushed back into the adjacent tile from where it came.
-If it cannot retreat into the adjacent tile (i.e., you moved it through an empty tile through Warp Drive Technology or by passing through a tile that is occupied by another one of your **fleets**), the attacking **fleet** is destroyed.
+On a failed attack, your offensive fleet retreats, and is pushed back into the adjacent tile from where it came.
+If it cannot retreat into the adjacent tile (i.e., you moved it through an empty tile through Warp Drive Technology or by passing through a tile that is occupied by another one of your fleets), the attacking fleet is destroyed.

       SUPPORT PICTURE- offense & defense